Sebastián Beccacece: Universidad de Chile

 On 11 January 2016, Beccacece ended his spell as Sampaoli's assistant to take over Universidad de Chile, replacing Martín Lasarte.
-During his first days at the club, the team received as signings the Argentine playmaker Luis Fariña on 12 January, and a week later, the Chilean international Gonzalo Jara and the also Argentine Fabián Monzón from Catania.
+During his first days at the club, the team received as signings the Argentine playmaker Luis Fariña on 12 January, and a week later, the Chilean international Gonzalo Jara and also the Argentine Fabián Monzón from Catania.

 On 24 January, in his second league game since his debut for this competition at the bench (a 1–1 away draw with Deportes Antofagasta), Beccacece impressed following the team's 8–1 home thrash over O'Higgins at the Estadio Nacional.
 After of that great victory nevertheless the team reaped three draws and one loss against Palestino (2–1).
 During February's first days, the team was eliminated of the Copa Libertadores first stage by Uruguay's River Plate, which was his first failure and it meant being the target of criticism from the press and the team's supporters.
 On 28 February, the 4–1 away victory over Cobresal would be a balm of the team's moment.
 Following a 0–0 draw with Unión Española and two losses (3–1 with Universidad de Concepción as local and 5–4 against Santiago Wanderers as visitors), he back to draw, now in the Chilean football derby with Colo-Colo, which was again a goalless where both teams were criticized for its game level.
 Finally, Beccacece would end in the tenth place with three wins, seven draws and five losses and his continuity was heavily questioned during the Copa América Centenario break.

 For the purpose of the 2016 Torneo Apertura, the club hired to Luis María Bonini as fitness coach and were appointed ten players which joined the club, between the most important figured Jean Beausejour from archi-rivals Colo-Colo, Christian Vilches from Atlético Paranaense (former Colo-Colo too) and the Argentine playmaker Gastón Fernández from Estudiantes.
 He began the tournament losing 1–0 with Wanderers at Valparaíso, and drawing 1–1 as locals with Deportes Antofagasta on 7 August, date where again his continuity was questioned.
 Nevertheless, he would return to victory, reaching two consecutive triumphs with San Luis de Quillota (4–2) and Universidad de Concepción (3–1), that this time saw their end on 27 August after being defeated 3–0 by Universidad Católica.
 Highlighting, that game he kicked a freezer next to the bench during the moment that the referee Roberto Tobar took penalty which finally was Católica's third goal.

 Beccacece left la U on 17 September 2016, after agreeing to cut short his contract with the club.